If the type of crime rises above the level of reporting it online, then please call the LAPD and give as many details as possible.

-You may need to wait a while for a police car to arrive at the scene of the crime.
-For example, if something was stolen out of your parked car, but at the same time there was a shooting in a nearby neighborhood, then the police will be busy at the scene of the shooting thereby potentially taking hours to respond to your incident.
+It may be a while for a police car to arrive at the scene of the crime.
+For example, if something was stolen out of your parked car, but at the same time there was a shooting nearby, police will first respond to the scene of the shooting thereby potentially taking hours to respond to your incident.
 Calls to police are answered by priority with most urgent receiving assistance first.

-After calling to report your incident,you may want to call friends and ask them to wait with you until the police arrive.
+After calling to report your incident,you may want to ask friendsto wait with you until police arrive.
 It can be helpful to have friends there to assist you.

-If you have trouble filing a police report, or feel that your report has not been followed up on adequately, then call our LAPD Senior Lead Officer for this area, who is our “neighborhood cop.”
-Her name is Officer Inga Wecker, and her cell phone number is (213) 793-0708.
-Keep in mind that Officer Wecker only answers her cell phone when she is on duty, so if she is off duty for a few days, she may not get back to you until she returns to duty.
-Do go ahead and leave a voicemail message for her.
-You can also attempt to contact the Senior Lead Officer Supervisor Sergeant at (213) 842-0590.
+If you have trouble filing a police report, or feel that your report has not been followed up on adequately, then call our LAPD Senior Lead Officer at (213) 793-0708 for this area, who is our “neighborhood cop”.
+You can also contact the Senior Lead Officer Supervisor Sergeant at (213) 842-0590.

 If you filed a police report and want to know the status of the investigation, try to contact the detective assigned to your case.
 If you do not know the detective’s name, call the LAPD Wilshire Detective Desk at (213) 922-8205